Loading...

 Ghana Society of Dermatology (GSD) Specialist society affiliated with GMA; now a member of the International League of Dermatological Societies (ILDS)

-The practical implication for patients: always confirm that a clinic holds a valid HeFRA licence and GMDC-registered staff.
-HeFRA actively closes unlicensed facilities, so this is not a formality.
+The practical implication for patients: always confirm that a clinic holds a valid HeFRA licence and that its staff are GMDC-registered.
+HeFRA regularly undertakes enforcement against unlicensed or non-compliant facilities, and verification is straightforward through the HeFRA public registry.

 Geographic Distribution of Dermatology Services